Building Trust at Speed: Why National Scam Response Needs an End-to-End Solution

 By Kimmo Soramäki (FNA) & Curtis Matlock (Proto)

-On 8 July, FNA and Proto had the opportunity to speak on the RegTech for Fraud Management panel, moderated by Deborah Young, at the Global Payments Week hosted by Banco Central do Brazil and organized by the World Bank and the Bank for International Settlements.
+On 8 July, Financial Network Analytics (FNA) and Proto had the opportunity to speak on the RegTech for Fraud Management panel, moderated by Deborah Young, at the Global Payments Week hosted by Banco Central do Brasil and organized by the World Bank and the Bank for International Settlements (BIS).

-The panel’s context was set by Deborah Young: digital payments have transformed financial ecosystems worldwide, delivering speed, convenience and inclusion – but this transformation has come with fast-evolving scams that are harder to detect.
-Funds can move between accounts and institutions in seconds, leaving little time to intervene.
+The panel’s context was set by Deborah Young: digital payment systems have transformed financial ecosystems worldwide, delivering speed, convenience, and inclusion—but this transformation has come with fast-evolving scams that are harder to detect.
+Understanding the scam and fraud difference is critical here.
+While traditional fraud often relies on unauthorized access, modern scams depend on authorized manipulation.
+Funds can move between accounts and institutions in seconds, leaving authorities little time to intervene.
 At the same time, scam victims often struggle to report incidents or get timely help, particularly in countries with complex or decentralised financial systems.

 Despite years of progress in fraud detection, many countries still rely on fragmented, institution-by-institution approaches to scam response.
 These models depend on manual escalation, informal coordination between supervisory authorities, and call centre infrastructure that is not built for real-time action.
 As a result, both consumers and public institutions face unacceptable delays and losses.
 The gaps between victim reporting, institutional investigation, and funds recovery are often too wide to prevent harm.

-What is needed is a national utility that connects all the pieces of the fraud response chain into one coordinated platform.
+What is needed is a national utility—such as a shared National Fraud Portal—that connects all the pieces of the fraud response chain into one coordinated platform.

 Delivering an End-to-End Fraud Response System